Jgeissler14/linkedin-influencer-agent/README.md

 3️⃣ **Doppelganger Agent** – rewrites the target's post using the style inferred from the influencer posts.

+4️⃣ **Web Researcher Agent** – finds a relevant article to reference in the final post.

 The doppelganger also checks if the target post is personal or educational and strips any personal references.
+The web researcher provides an article that is cited at the end of the rewritten post.

 All these agents rely on Selenium tools that require several env variables.
 Check the `.env.example` file for details.